nali/versioned-cookbook/main_courses/lamb_stew.md

-# Lamb stew for roughly 8  Kheer (Rice Pudding) for 6n
+# Lamb stew for roughly 8

 - roughly a kilo of lamb forequarter
 - 2 big onions